Monitoring pastoral leases

 - documenting and recording data using photography on plant composition, species present, domestic stocking rates, current and historical total grazing pressure (including feral and native herbivores), rainfall, seasonal conditions and pasture conditions

 - interpreting reasons for change such as seasonal conditions, fire, grazing management, stock numbers and presence of feral animals

 - considering paddock management strategies used in the past and adjusting management as required

 - using remote sensing techniques to assess broad-scale and site specific change.

-Under the Pastoral Land Act, the Minister for Resource Management, the Pastoral Land Board, and the lessees are responsible for ensuring that land held as Pastoral Lease is used in accordance with sustainable land use practices.
+Under the Pastoral Land Act 1992, the following are responsible for ensuring that land held as pastoral lease is used in accordance with sustainable land use practices:

 There are two levels of monitoring undertaken: